 Amazon Sword Plant Care Is Easy

-Growing Amazon Sword is not difficult at all and you can use low tech aquarium for this kind of plant.
-This plant is for beginner, please check the table below.
+Growing Amazon Sword is not difficult at all and you can use a low-tech aquarium for this kind of plant.
+This plant is for beginners, please check the table below.

 |pH||6.5 – 7.5|